-Why use VPN for security and privacy
+Why use a VPN for security and privacy

-As mentioned before, VPN creates a secure and encrypted connection between the computers.
+As mentioned before, VPN creates a secure and encrypted connection between computers.
 Hence, the data always remains hidden from prying eyes.
 Any traffic between your PC and a private server remains unseen.
 Hence, it is nearly impossible to see this traffic or even modify it.
 Of course, the VPN can see and record all your activities.
 However, a VPN software does not typically log or share this data, unlike the browsers or other entities on the Internet.

 In general, a Virtual Private Network is used by people for several purposes.
-Some of these purposes are with good intentions, while others may be considered as illegal by law.
+Some of these purposes are with good intentions, while others may be considered illegal by law.
 These include:

 - When using public Wi-Fi, protecting the data

 - Accessing Netflix library from other countries

 However, one of the most prominent and common problems being faced today can be tackled using a VPN.
 All Internet Service Providers mass-collect data about what you do online.
 This collected data provides all sorts of information about you, such as what you like, sites you visit, where you live, what do you wear, where you work, and so on.
 Sometimes this information is sold to the online marketers – and this is done without your consent.

 And then there are the dangers of free WiFi which we are so used to now.
 When you connect to a public Wi-Fi network your sensitive information such as bank account passwords, online logins, and email passwords can be hacked easily, as these networks are not safe – and that is why we recommend that you follow these WiFi Security Tips – one of which is installing a VPN.